Fish Oil + B12: Better Together

 Combining Omega 3 + B12 for Lower Homocysteine

-Constituents of both Omega-3’s and B12, taken on their own, have been shown to reduce homocysteine levels.
-(5, 6) Elevated plasma homocysteine levels are associated with cardiovascular, cognitive and bone concerns, and even complications with pregnancy.
-(4)
+Constituents of both omega 3s and B12, taken on their own, have been shown to reduce homocysteine levels.5,6Elevated plasma homocysteine levels are associated with degenerative health concerns related to cardiovascular, cognitive, and bone issues, as well as complications with pregnancy.4

 In the study, 30 men were divided into three groups:

-- One group was given 1000mcg of B12
+- One group was given 1000mcg B12

-- Another group received 2000mg of fish oils
+- Another group received 2000mg fish oils

-- And the third group received 2000mg of fish oils and 1000mcg of B12.
+- A third group received 2000mg fish oils and 1000mcg B12

 Note: While elevated homocysteine levels are associated with increased risk for several health concerns, research is still inconclusive as to whether lowering homocysteine levels will help maintain optimal health on its own.
-Individuals concerned about hyperhomocysteinemia, generally defined as blood plasma concentrations above 15 µmol/L, should work with their healthcare practitioner to develop a holistic health plan to address all the potential causes of their abnormally elevated levels.
+Individuals concerned about hyperhomocysteinemia, generally defined as blood plasma concentrations above 15 µmol/L, should work with their healthcare practitioner to develop a holistic plan to address all potential causes of abnormally elevated levels.